scrive/nix-workshop/code/04-derivations/03-fibonacci.md

 nanswer=$(( $fib_1 + $fib_2 ))\necho \"The answer to fib(10) is $answer\"\n",
 ...
 ```

-Interestingly, the `buildPhase` of the derivation refers to the output paths
-of `fib-8.drv` and `fib-9.drv`, even when they have not been built!
-In other words,
-the hash for a derivation output is deterministically derived ahead of time before
-it is actually built.

-In fact, the path to the build output for `fib-10.drv` can be found in the `output`
-field of the derivation.

 ### Building Actual Derivation

 We can build them later on when `nix-build` is actually called, or we can get the cached result